 As such, no analyses or studies could be drawn on to estimate a ’reasonable’ efficacy range for the specific policy options considered in the Australian context.
 Instead, the results indicating how effective each policy option would be (at a minimum) for the quantified economic benefits to be at least equal to the economic costs, i.e., a benefit cost ratio (BCR) of 1 and NPV of 0.

-The results of the threshold analysis are shown in .
+The results of the threshold analysis are shown in Figure 1.
 The findings indicate:

 Option 2 would result in a net cost unless it could reduce the impact of pet food safety incidents by at least 23% (e.g., by reducing the number of pet deaths and illnesses from pet food by 23%).
 If the option were to reduce the impact of pet food safety incidents by more than 23%, it would result in a net benefit.